Resolve by Timer

 {% step %}

-In **Actions** select **Resolve After**.
-Enter the time value, select the unit, then **Save** or **Update** the rule.
+In **Actions**, select **Resolve by Timer**.
+Enter the time value and select the unit (**Minutes**, **Hours**, or **Days**), then save or update the rule.

 {% endstep %}